 Quality in thought leadership content is not primarily a function of production time.
 A post that takes four hours to write is not necessarily better than one that takes forty minutes.
 Quality in this context means something specific: does the content reflect genuine expertise, offer a perspective the reader couldn't get from a competitor, and deliver it clearly?
 Those things depend on the caliber of the underlying thinking, not the word count or revision cycles.

 The 2025 Edelman-LinkedIn B2B Thought Leadership Impact Study supports this reframe.
 Buyers don't evaluate thought leadership by production value—they evaluate it by whether it helps them think.
-Ninety-one percent say quality thought leadership uncovers needs and challenges they weren't previously aware of.
+The study found that 81% of hidden decision-makers say high-quality thought leadership helps them understand challenges or opportunities they weren't previously aware of.
 The operative word is "quality," but the operative measure is usefulness, not polish.

 When Velocity Wins